k-xvin/portfolio-11ty/src/content/tech/foodpool.md

 blurb: Some reflections on another startup I cofounded.
 date: 2022-07-01
 ---
+(Written on 01/02/2023, but dated earlier to fit the chronological order of projects)

 # What the heck is a Foodpool?
 <div picture-grid="2">
 {% image "./src/img/posts/foodpool/foodpool.jpeg", "foodpool logo" %}